dangcongtung2402/dangcongtung2402/README.md

 - Learning-content management
 - Database-driven architecture

-> 💡 This is a personal project focused on exploring how AI can create a more interactive Japanese-learning experience.
+> 💡 A personal project focused on exploring how AI can create a more interactive and personalized Japanese-learning experience.

 ---